 An enchanted princess of a building, the beguiling Abbeydale Picture House is at last mid-rescue.
-One of Sheffield's most iconic buildings, its striking presence first graced Abbeydale Road in 1920; a luxury cinema with gold decorations and a silver screen, full of marbles, mosaics and mahogany.
+One of Sheffield's most iconic buildings, its striking presence first graced Abbeydale Road in 1920: a luxury cinema with gold decorations and a silver screen, full of marble, mosaic and mahogany.

 There've been occasional screenings at Abbeydale Picture House in recent years – everything from silent films with live piano scores, harking back to the building’s early days, to Bruce Lee films.
-Meanwhile Sensoria and Doc/Fest have made great use of the building for some packed out concerts and screenings.
-We've enjoyed the odd vintage market here too.
+Festivals like Sensoria, the Yorkshire Silent Film Festival and Doc/Fest have made great use of the building for packed out concerts and screenings, and there's a regular flea market in the car park.
 The Picture House’s decadence on all these occasions has remained mesmerising; it’s hard to keep your eyes on the screen when your surroundings are so fascinating – all peeling paint and crumbling, melodramatic beauty.

 It's been fantastic – we knew it would be, knowing the long history of love the local community has for this building (most of us live in the area too).
-We wouldn't be able to get this far without all the volunteers.
-We're also working with the Abbeydale Stakeholders Group and Sheffield Antiques Quarter to help contribute to the area.
+We wouldn't be able to get this far without all the volunteers, and we're also working with the Abbeydale Stakeholders Group and Sheffield Antiques Quarter to help contribute to the area.

 What will the revived Abbeydale Picture House add to Sheffield's current venue circuit?